Effect of ion irradiation on superconducting thin films: Introduction

-The disordered structure is unstable in many single-element materials, and already room temperature conditions are sufficient to crystallize the material into relatively large grains.
+The disordered structure is unstable in many single-element materials, and already room temperature conditions are sufficient to crystallize them into relatively large grains.
 Disorder can be stabilized, e.g., with oxidized grain surfaces or with alloyed compounds, which may already be of interest in terms of increased $T_c$~\cite{osofsky_new_2001}.

-One such compound with a metastable disordered phase is MoSi, which is a well-known material for SNSPDs and can be fabricated by, e.g, sputtering from an alloy-target to a cooled substrate~\cite{bosworth_amorphous_2015} or by co-sputtering at room temperature~\cite{banerjee_characterisation_2017,zhang_physical_2021}.
-In the referred experiments, the optimal stoichiometry was found to be about 80\% Mo and 20\% Si, as a result of a trade-off between maintaining the stability of an amorphous phase, which requires Si, and maximizing $T_c$, which would favour pure electron-dense amorphous Mo.
+One such compound with a metastable disordered phase is MoSi, which is a well-known material for SNSPDs and can be fabricated, e.g., by sputtering from an alloy-target to a cooled substrate~\cite{bosworth_amorphous_2015} or by co-sputtering at room temperature~\cite{banerjee_characterisation_2017,zhang_physical_2021}.
+In the referred experiments, the optimal stoichiometry was found to be about 80\% Mo and 20\% Si, as a result of a trade-off between maintaining the stability of an amorphous phase, which requires Si, and maximizing $T_c$, which would favour electron-dense amorphous Mo.
+The maximum $T_c$ of MoSi in these experiments was 7.9~K~\cite{zhang_physical_2021}, which is significantly higher than in crystalline Mo$_3$Si, which has almost the same stoichiometry, but $T_c$ of only 1.3~K~\cite{tutuncu_electronic_2010}.
+According to Ref.~\cite{zhang_physical_2021}, $T_c$ of amorphous co-sputtered MoSi decreases rapidly in Mo-poor MoSi when the fraction of Mo is below 45\%.
 Other methods for fabricating disordered MoSi and other silicides include mixing a deposited metal film into a silicon substrate by ion irradiation~\cite{tsaur_ionbeaminduced_1979} or by annealing, a technique that was used in the observation of QPS~\cite{lehtinen_superconducting_2017}.
-Recently, it was shown that focused ion beam (FIB) irradiation by gallium or helium ions increases the disorder, $T_c$, and $R_\square$ of MoSi formed by thermal annealing~\cite{mykkanen_enhancement_2020}.
-The FIB method is a relatively slow direct-writing process, with time consumption that scales linearly with the processed area.

-In this article, we explore ion irradiation as a wafer-scale process for increasing disorder in superconducting thin films with high throughput and reproducibility.
-We study both single-element materials and compounds in two common groups of superconductors: nitrides and silicides.
-The films studied in this paper have been fabricated by sputtering, which typically yields polycrystalline films.
-In the present work, our focus is two-fold: \emph{(i)} tentative testing for a wide range of materials and \emph{(ii)} systematically investigating MoSi, which has shown promising results under local irradiation treatment~\cite{mykkanen_enhancement_2020}.